Anti-Racism Resources

 Advancing Diversity, Equity, and Inclusion at Cornell

 In this six-course certificate program for staff, you will hear from Cornell leadership about the importance of evolving a culture of diversity, equity, and belonging.
-Optional university-wide community conversations will be offered via zoom.

 Cornell’s Department of Inclusion and Workforce Diversity, in collaboration with the Department of Organizational Development and Effectiveness and Professor Joseph Margulies, Professor of Law and Government in the College of Arts and Sciences, hosted programs on anti-racism.
 Course content can be downloaded through CULearn.